StevenBlack/vocab/readme.md

 ### implicit stereotypes
-An implicit bias, or implicit stereotype, is the unconscious attribution of particular qualities to a member of a certain social group.
+Cognitive bias — an implicit bias, or implicit stereotype, is the unconscious attribution of particular qualities to a member of a certain social group.

 ### importune